taocpp/PEGTL/doc/Parse-Tree.md

 auto root = tao::pegtl::parse_tree::parse< my_grammar, my_selector >( in );
 ```

-The above style is a white-list, where the default is `std::false_type` and you explicitly list those rules which will generate a node.
-Of course, you can also set the default to `std::true_type` and explicitly list the rules that are *not* to generate a node (black-list style).

-With the supplied `selector` class template the above could also be shortened to:
+Note that the example uses a white-list style; the default is `std::false_type` and only rules listed with a specialisation deriving from `std::true_type` will generate nodes.
+The opposite, a black-list style, is of course possible, too.

+The PEGTL includes a selector class and additional utility classes to allow for a less verbose specification of a selector.
+The following definition of `my_selector` will behave just like the one above.

 ```c++
 template< typename Rule >